-McAdoo was the representative for New Jersey’s 7th congressional district and was a Democrat.
+McAdoo was the representative for New Jersey’s 7th congressional district as a Democrat.
 He served from 1889 to 1891.

 He was previously the representative for New Jersey’s 7th congressional district as a Democrat from 1887 to 1889; the representative for New Jersey’s 7th congressional district as a Democrat from 1885 to 1887; and the representative for New Jersey’s 7th congressional district as a Democrat from 1883 to 1885.